GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

 ## State synchronized over the cloud

 At the same time, my subscriptions are synchronized across all devices I own.
 In a seamless world, I do not have to worry about manually keeping my podcast subscriptions in sync.
 Likewise, I do not have to be afraid that my mobile device's memory will be consumed by episodes I have already listened to on my desktop and vice versa.
-The play state is kept in sync, and listened to episodes are automatically deleted.
+The play state is kept in sync, and listened-to episodes are automatically deleted.

 <figure class="w-figure">
   <img src="./image11.png" alt="The Podcasts app's settings menu in the 'Advanced' section where the 'Sync subscriptions across devices' option is activated." width="495">